 - Are some solutions redundant when all the solutions are applied to the system?

-We attempt to address the first two questions, in our 10-Year Assessment.
-“All Project” models built for years 2019, 2023, and 2028 include projects identified in the project tables for this Assessment observing specific in-service dates.
-In the spirit of TPL Standard, Table I, “no load loss allowed” contingency analysis was performed on these models, including selected contingencies in neighboring systems.
+We address the first two questions in our 10-Year Assessment.
+“All Project” models built for years 2021, 2025, and 2030 include projects identified in the project tables for this Assessment observing specific in-service dates.
+In the spirit of the NERC TPL Standards, Table I, no load loss allowed contingency analysis was performed on these models, including selected contingencies in neighboring systems.
 This analysis showed that no additional reinforcements were needed.
 The third question is addressed during our detailed project development process.